openscm/openscm/CONTRIBUTING.rst

 -  Checkout the latest commit in the master branch and ensure that your working copy is clean
--  Update ``CHANGELOG.md`` to tag the unreleased items with the version and date of release.
+-  Update ``CHANGELOG.rst`` to tag the unreleased items with the version and date of release.
 The unreleased section should now be empty.
 -  Commit the changes with the message “Bumped to {}” where {} is replaced with the version string